ktrnthsnr/u-develop-it/README.md

 * [Contribution](#contribution)

 ## Description
 This repo contains a command-line voting application, consisting of an Express.js API and connection to a relational database.
 For this app, tables were created in SQLite, for candidates, parties, voters and votes, each with their own API endpoints.
 Node.js and JavaScript server-side scripts will connect to the database which will complete queries based on client requests, and respond with data to the end user.
+Main activities in this exercise includes:
+- Creating the sqlite db, tables and inserting data; and then creating the schema and seed sql scripts
+- Setting up Node.js with SQLite, and Jest tests
+- Creating the Express.js server and connecting the server to the SQLite database

 ## Installations
 - If cloning to your repository, to setup please follow these instructions: